Certora/Documentation/docs/prover/approx/hashing.md

 The Keccak256-hash of the string `hello` is `0x1c8aff950685c2ed4bc3174f3472287b56d9517b9c948127319a09a7a36deac8`.
-However, due to our modeling, the certora prover cannot prove that fact. the rule `hashOf17Eq` will show as "violated" since the Prover can pick a function for `keccak256` that assigns `hello` differently.
+However, due to our modeling, the Certora Prover cannot prove that fact. the rule `hashOf17Eq` will show as "violated" since the Prover can pick a function for `keccak256` that assigns `hello` differently.
 For the same reason the Prover also does not disprove that the hash of `17`